Spain Travel Budget - Visit Spain on a Budget or Travel in Style

 What did other people spend on Alcohol?

 Typical prices for Alcohol in Spain are listed below.
-These actual costs are from real travelers and can give you an idea of the Alcohol prices in Spain, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the Alcohol prices in Spain, but your costs will vary based on your travel style and the place where the purchase was made.

 • Coffee